QSD-Group/QSDsan/docs/source/index.rst

 About the developers
 --------------------
-Development and maintenance of the package is supported by the Quantitative Sustainable Design Group led by members of the `Guest Group <http://engineeringforsustainability.com/>`_ at the `University of Illinois Urbana-Champaign (UIUC) <https://illinois.edu/>`_.
-Core contributors are listed below, please refer to the `author page <https://qsdsan-beta.readthedocs.io/en/latest/for_developers/AUTHORS.html>`_ for the full list of authors.
+Development and maintenance of the platform is supported by the Quantitative Sustainable Design Group led by members of the `Guest Group <http://engineeringforsustainability.com/>`_ at the `University of Illinois Urbana-Champaign (UIUC) <https://illinois.edu/>`_.
+Core contributors are listed below, please refer to the `author page <https://qsdsan.readthedocs.io/en/latest/AUTHORS.html>`_ for the full list of authors.

 **Lead developers:**
    - `Yalin Li <zoe.yalin.li@gmail.com>`_